 In Greater Victoria

 Be sure to keep a recent backup of all your important data.
 Having your data and program settings backed up will give you more options, especially if you have to call upon a professional to restore your system.

-Many technicians do not bother to try to recover data, but simply restore your computer to working condition.
-This is primarily an issue of the time involved to recover data from a non-working system.
-Since time translates into a higher price, most do not bother in order to stay "competitive."
+Many technicians won't bother to try to recover data, but simply restore your computer to working condition.
+It takes time to recover data from a non-working system and many folks save files in unusual locations.

-System Restore keeps a series of restore points (a backup of various critical Windows files at a certain time) in a hidden area on the hard drive.
+System Restore keeps a series of restore points (a backup of various critical Windows files at a certain time, including registry entries and drivers) in a hidden area on the hard drive.
 Windows automatically makes certain restore points, but you can also create a restore point prior to making a change to your system that you might need to undo.

 Getting to System Restore

 If your Windows loads OK you may be able to use System Restore to return your system to a state before a problematic driver was loaded or your Windows Registry was corrupted.
 Be sure to close all running programs before starting System Restore.There are various methods of opening System Restore, depending upon your version of Windows and how it is configured.

 - Windows 8 users can search for “restore point” in settings.

 - Windows 10 users can right-click on the Start menu then select System then System Protection.